The Bankrate promise

 It may be time to shift your saving habits into overdrive, but many 40-somethings are puttering along in first gear.
-Here are four savings goals to meet during this important phase of your life.
+Here are some wealth goals to meet during this important phase of your life.

-1. Get rid of debt and reach your savings maximums
+1. Get rid of debt and max out your retirement savings

-Credit card balances can hit new highs in your 40s.
-This is a big impediment to saving for retirement.
+Credit-card balances can hit new highs in your 40s, creating a big impediment to saving for retirement.
 If you’re serious about saving, explore options such as a low-rate balance transfer credit card.

 (Use Bankrate’s debt pay-down calculator to figure the fastest way to get rid of debt.)